sirlordt/cpp_ex/memory-bank/activeContext.md

-# Active Context: C++ Demo Application
+# Active Context: C++ Extended Library

 ## Current Work Focus

-The current focus is on implementing testing capabilities for the C++ Demo Application.
+The current focus is on implementing testing capabilities for the C++ Extended Library.
 This involves setting up a testing framework, creating integration tests, and ensuring proper test execution.

 ### Testing Implementation
 - Added Catch2 as the testing framework